 - Academic Excellence.
 At every phase of the program, ThM students develop skills necessary to achieve a high level of academic success.
-To that end, our ThM program provides many opportunities for students to sharpen their critical thinking, researching, and writing skills through both coursework and research. - Spiritual Vitality.
+To that end, our ThM program provides many opportunities for students to sharpen their critical thinking and writing skills through both coursework and independent research. - Spiritual Vitality.
 Recognizing that biblical and theological research should take place primarily in the service of the church and its ministry in the world, the program continually challenges students to address the spiritual significance of their academic pursuits. - Theological Integration.
 We understand the value of each of the various biblical and theological disciplines and, consequently, we encourage students to draw on the resources that each provides in their research and coursework.
 The ThM thesis is expected to reflect this commitment to interdisciplinary integration.

 Along with the above items, the ThM program is unique in terms of its flexibility.
 The modular, intensive design of ThM seminars allows students to complete much of their coursework during occasional on-campus visits.
 In addition to this, the Western ThM allows students to customize the program to meet their specific academic and ministerial goals.

-Students select seminars, electives, and individualized studies that accord academic goals.
-Seminars are offered within the five main areas:
+ThM seminars are offered within the five main areas: